RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 would allow me to use the bits of breadboard wires and hookup wire I already had available as a rudimentary bed of nails.

-This was my introduction to just how demanding the tolerances for electronice really are.
+This was my introduction to just how demanding the tolerances for electronics really are.
 I iterated through 12 different designs for my bed of nails block.
 First, I thought I could use breadboard wire that already had little pins at the end.
 But between the varying lengths of the pins and the need to angle